pedrorcruzz/smart-spending-checker/README.md

 *   **Anticipate installments:** Calculate the total amount to pay if you want to anticipate a specific number of installments for a product.
 *   **Monthly summary:** See a summary for the month, including your monthly profit, total installments, percentage used, and a strategy recommendation.

+## Important Note on Strategy

+The program provides a recommendation based on the percentage of your monthly profit used for installments.
+It's generally recommended to keep your spending below 70% of your monthly profit.
+If the percentage exceeds this threshold, the program will advise against using your profit to pay for it and suggest creating a separate fund.

+### Notes

+- The program saves data in the data/products.json file, so make sure the data folder and products.json file exist and have the correct permissions.
+- The program accepts both comma (,) and dot (.) as decimal separators when entering values.

 ## How to Use

 ### Prerequisites